lxchurbakov/uberstarter/readme.md

 # Uberstarter

 This is a Fullstack React Application Starter that I really like and use for half of my pet projects.
 It's minimalistic and easily modifiable.
+It only has 350ish lines of code (not counting example pages and md2jsx).

 ## Typescript